cocoar-dev/Cocoar.Capabilities/README-SIMPLE.md

 ---

 *This explanation was written after struggling to understand capabilities for days.
-If it still doesn't click, that's normal - the concept is genuinely different from traditional OOP patterns.*
+If it still doesn't click, that's normal - the concept is genuinely different from traditional OOP patterns.
+See `docs/static-api-migration-strategy.md` if you're reading older examples with `BuildAndRegister()`.*